The Warming Store's Heated Glove Guide

 The Basics: We sell heated gloves and mittens varying in price, quality, and features.
 Higher-end gloves will heat the fingers and thumb, lower-end gloves will have a panel that heats the palm or back of the hand.
 What glove is right for you depends on your wants, needs, and budget.
 Looking for motorcycle-specific gear?
 We’ve got you covered with that as well!

 Entry Level Gloves and Mitts

-- ActionHeat AA gloves and mitts – These come in 3 varieties.
-Fleece, Textile, and Mitten.
-They heat on demand using standard AA batteries.
+- ActionHeat AA Gloves and Mitts – These come in 3 varieties.
+Fleece, Textile, and Mittens.
+They heat on demand using standard AA batteries that you provide.
 Expect heat to last about 4 hours.
-The AA Textile glove is our best-selling heated glove.
-These gloves have a heat panel on the top of the hand that is designed to radiate heat through your glove.
+The AA Textile Glove is our best-selling heated glove and comes in Men's and Women's versions.
+These gloves have a heat panel on the top of the hand that is designed to radiate heat throughout the glove.
 Looking for a rechargeable option?
-These are compatible with AH’s 3V battery kit!
+These are compatible with ActionHeat’s 3.7V Battery Kit!

 Expect these gloves to heat all the way to the tips of your fingers.
 Perfect for folks with Reynaud’s, hikers, birders, and other outdoor enthusiasts.

 - Mobile Warming Barra Gloves – Originally designed for motorcycle use, these 7.4V gloves are sure to keep your digits hot.
 These gloves ship with Mobile Warming's low-profile split-cell battery which sits balanced on your wrist.
 The Barra features a waterproof hybrid shell of synthetic material and goatskin leather.
 It’s a rugged glove that outperforms its price range.